precisely/gene-panel-curation/genes/ME-CFS.md

 # Genes related to ME/CFS

-We've assembled this list of genes based on research publications implicating their association with ME/CFS and symptoms common to ME/CFS.
+We've assembled this list of genes and variants based on research publications implicating their association with ME/CFS and symptoms common to ME/CFS.

 <IndicatorPanel normal="normal (wildtype)"